-The Office of Academic Affairs and the Center for Teaching and Learning collaborates with several Ph.D. programs to offer a Teaching Program for Doctoral Students (TPDS.)
-The purpose of TPDS program is to introduce doctoral students to the teaching practices used in higher education instruction and to help prepare them to pursue careers in college-level teaching.
+The Office of Academic Affairs and the Center for Teaching and Learning collaborates with Ph.D. programs and the Graduate School to offer a Provost's Doctoral Teaching Fellowship.
+The purpose of the Provost's Doctoral Teaching Fellowship program is to introduce doctoral students to the teaching practices used in higher education instruction and to help prepare them to pursue careers in college-level teaching.

 If you are a successful applicant, you must agree to the following conditions:

-- Teach a summer course approved by your doctoral program coordinator and the course’s department chair.
+- Teach a 3 hour undergraduate course as the Instructor of Record in either the Fall of 2016 or the Spring of 2017.
+The course must be approved by your doctoral program coordinator and the course’s department chair.
 Your teaching will be observed by a faculty member affiliated with CTL and includes individual conferences.

-- Complete a teaching journal and final report reflecting on your experience.
+- Each group will complete a teaching journal and final report reflecting on your experience during the teaching semester.

 The following deadlines apply to the program:

-- October 30, 2013: You will be notified if you have been accepted into the program.
+- March 1, 2016: You will be notified if you have been awarded the fellowship grant.

-As a participant, you will receive a $4,500 stipend for meeting all of the conditions listed above.
-This stipend will be paid on a semi-monthly schedule for the summer term in which you are teaching.
+As a participant, you will receive a $5,000 award in addition to your assistantship for meeting all of the conditions listed above.
+The award will be paid during the academic term that you teach.

-Complete and sign the attached application form.
-Your doctoral program coordinator will need to recommend you by signing where designated and will assist you in meeting with the appropriate department chair in order to identify the specific course and possible summer term you can teach.
-After completing this information and obtaining the required signatures, scan your completed application with and email it to Tracy Rock, Ph.D. (email@example.com), Faculty Fellow in the CTL.
+Complete and sign the application form.
+The applicant’s department head must certify, on the application form, the commitment of a graduate assistantship and identify the course and term of the teaching assignment anticipated.
+Your doctoral program coordinator will need to recommend you by signing where designated and will assist you in meeting with the appropriate department chair in order to identify the specific course and Fall or Spring term you can teach.
+After completing this information and obtaining the required signatures, scan your completed application with signatures and email it to Tracy Rock. (firstname.lastname@example.org), Faculty Fellow in the CTL.

 Preference will be given to doctoral students who: